josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 - emotional mobilisation
 - distraction from structural causes

 Disability and trans communities are targeted not because they cause instability, but because they are politically exploitable.

-*(Honestly, it's giving, "we pissed off G-d, we must police EVERYTHING" vibes.
-Understandable, but not always conductive to solving the underlying anxiety.)*
+At moments of institutional instability, societies often become more punitive, more classificatory, and more invested in visible moral regulation.
+The resulting atmosphere can resemble a search for social purification or control, even when the underlying anxieties are economic or political rather than ethical.

 Moral panic offers emotional mobilisation precisely where material explanation would require confronting economic redistribution, governance failure, or structural reform.

 ---